Regions under lockdown

 bpost deliveries delayed

 Our partner bpost is lagging behind in delivery to consumers in Belgium due to increased parcel volumes and the corona measures.
-Please don’t send more parcels than your normal volume.
-It is currently not possible to send parcels longer than 120 cm.
 Click the link below to read more about the impact of the coronavirus on the bpost services.Service impact bpost

 Enhanced hygiene measures